crate/crate-howtos/docs/best-practices/data-import.rst

 :replicas:
   1

 We recommend you choose the number of shards wisely.
-They depend on the number of nodes in the cluster as well as on the amount of data that goes into the table.
+It depends on the number of nodes in the cluster as well as on the amount of data that goes into the table.

 ..
 CAUTION::

   Be careful, you cannot change the number of shards once the table is created!

-Assuming there are 6 nodes in the cluster, and we put 2 shards on each node giving us a total of 12 shards, which should be enough for millions of records.
+Assuming there are 6 nodes in the cluster, we put 2 shards on each node, giving us a total of 12 shards.
+This should be enough for millions of records.

-Shards can be thought of as "virtual nodes" - create enough for your needs for scaling, but use as few as possible to keep the resource overhead (such as file descriptors and memory) as small as possible.
+Shards can be thought of as "virtual nodes" - create enough for your scaling needs, but use as few as possible to keep the resource overhead (such as file descriptors and memory) as small as possible.

-More importantly, set the number of replicas as low as possible, ideally to zero while importing data.
+More importantly, set the number of replicas as low as possible, ideally to zero, while importing data.
 In case the import fails, we can drop the table and re-import again.
 When the import succeeds, adjust the number of replicas according to your availability requirements.